 Duquesne University students have the opportunity to spend a semester studying in Rome through Duquesne's Italian Campus Program.
 An impressive group of largely Rome-based faculty, as well as an occasional visiting professor from the home campus, teach regular Duquesne University courses at the site, so students can experience the richness of this environment while making normal progress toward their degree.
-The general structure of the program consists of four days of academic classes and three day weekends.
-Students will also get
+The general structure of the program consists of four days of academic classes and three-day-weekends.

-- Mass at St. Peter's with Pope Francis
+- Papal audience in St. Peter's Square with Pope Francis

 - Making great lifelong friendships